Bach-Werke-Verzeichnis: History

 Numbers above BWV 1126 were added in the 21st century.
-A new revised version of the Bach-Werke-Verzeichnis has been announced by the Bach Archive for publication in 2020.
+A revised version (3rd edition in total) of the Bach-Werke-Verzeichnis was originally announced by the Bach Archive for publication in 2020, however it was delayed and only finally published in 2022.

 List of compositions by BWV number

 The numbers assigned to compositions by Johann Sebastian Bach and by others in the Bach-Werke-Verzeichnis are widely used for the unique identification of these compositions.
 Exceptionally BWV numbers are also indicated as Schmieder (S) numbers (e.g. S. 225 = BWV 225).

 BWV 1–1126

 BWV numbers 1 to 1126 appear in the 1998 edition of the Bach-Werke-Verzeichnis.